spf-tools/spf-tools/README.md

 One TXT record per line of standard output.

-    ./despf.sh spf-orig.jasan.tk | ./simplify.sh | ./mkblocks.sh jasan.tk
+    ./despf.sh orig.spf-tools.ml | ./simplify.sh \
+      | ./mkblocks.sh spf-tools.ml _spf

-You can change the defaults and then just run
+Or you can change the defaults and then just run

     ./despf.sh | ./simplify.sh | ./mkblocks.sh